-In February of 2015, Robert Franklin, Youth Development Agent in Denver, Colorado, will travel to Los Angeles, California to visit with Keith Nathaniel, County Director and Youth Development Advisor to learn about Extension programming delivery in the most urban state in the U.S., strategies and best practices.
+In February of 2015, Robert Franklin, Youth Development Agent in Denver, Colorado, traveled to Los Angeles, California to visit Keith Nathaniel, County Director and Youth Development Advisor to learn about Extension programming delivery in the most urban state in the U.S., strategies and best practices.

-In addition to gleaning information about Extension programming in Los Angeles, and 4-H delivery methods, meeting key players and community members, our office is also interested in specifically answering the following:
+In addition to gleaning information about Extension programming in Los Angeles, and 4-H delivery methods, meeting key players and community members, the office also took interest in specifically answering the following:

 - Augmenting volunteer engagement plan with strategies utilized by LA County Extension.

 - Audit staffing models for recommendations for change in Colorado.

 - Develop at least one new program offering based on LA County successes.

 (March 2015) Created and implemented system of tangible volunteer appreciation: youth participants involved in recording and writing what they appreciate about 4-H Volunteer

 While similarities in county demographics of LA and Denver exist, the staffing model in California would be detrimental to the programming in Colorado (specifically Denver).
 By the end of 2015, Denver County is moving to install a mid-level management system, where volunteers supervise, develop and train other volunteers, and a team of volunteer managers report to the Extension Office.
 While this action is not a direct reflection of the Exchange trip, the conversations I had with staff in California does lead me to believe that as Extension changes it’s staffing and programming priorities, we need to create a culture of greater program capacity sustainability.